-- A. Instruct students in the truths of scripture as outlined in the statement of faith. - B. Develop in our students' knowledge, appreciation and respect for God, His Son Jesus, and the indwelling Holy Spirit, thus instilling a desire in each individual to do God's will.

-- C. Instill an understanding in each student of the importance of developing a personal relationship with Jesus Christ and the importance of the Holy Spirit in the world and the church. - D. Instruct students in the development of a Biblical worldview in every aspect of their lives. - E. Make students aware of the awesomeness of God through their active participation in chapel and other activities. - F. Inspire a desire in students to become more reverent, respectful and humble, transforming their character to be more like Christ. - G. Provide a distinctly Christian learning environment where: - 1.
-Every subject is taught from a Biblical perspective; - 2.
-Bible classes are required for all students; - 3.
-Every teacher is a Christian; - 4.
-Daily worship opportunities are part of our program; - 5.
+- A. Instruct students in the truths of scripture as outlined in the Statement of Faith. - B. Develop in our student's knowledge, appreciation, and respect for God, His Son Jesus, and the indwelling Holy Spirit, thus instilling a desire in everyone to do God's will. - C. Instill an understanding in each student of the importance of developing a personal relationship with Jesus Christ and the importance of the Holy Spirit in the world and the church. - D. Instruct students in the development of a Biblical worldview in every aspect of their lives. - E. Make students aware of the awesomeness of God through their active participation in chapel and other activities. - F. Inspire a desire in students to become more reverent, respectful, and humble transforming their character to be more like Christ. - G. Provide a distinctly Christian learning environment where: - 1.
+Every subject is taught from a Biblical perspective. - 2.
+Bible classes are required for all students. - 3.
+Every teacher is a Christian. - 4.
+Daily worship opportunities are part of our program. - 5.
 Community service is required.